Welcome to my Headteacher's blog.

 Science week, with the arrival of the Space Dome, has also been a huge success.
 A huge thank you goes out to the TSF for funding this.
 The children just loved escaping up with Tim Peake into space and sitting on the viewing deck of the space shuttle looking at the world below.
 Science experiments also saw many flying rockets whizzing past my window and flying over the top of the school...the squeals of delight could be heard all around.

-Finally, reports out this week also proved just how hard the whole of the school has been working.
+Finally, reports out this week also proved just how hard the whole of the school has been working and demonstrating all our school values.
 It was lovely to read them all and see just how proud the teachers are of their children this year.
 What stars we have!
 I too am so proud of them all and feel so privileged to be in the position I am in.

 End of KS2 SATs